This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 acceleration are given by

-Since the velocity components are constants, the only
+Since the velocity components are constants, the only surviving term is

 Let us fully unpack this identity as